stefanofa/awesome/TOPICS.md

 *   [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.

-*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Rust-based bundler for JavaScript and TypeScript with refined webpack API 🦀
+*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Fast Rust-based bundler for the web with a modernized webpack API 🦀

 *   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
 Both headful and headless mode.
 With proxy rotation.